Busy-Boys/project-1/README.md

 example name. `m10-search-by-title`

-### Somebody changed something on your main branch and you want it in your feature branch?
+### Somebody changed something on the main branch and you want it in your feature branch?
 Probably not a great idea if you are working on the feature with somebody else.
 If so, **communicate**

 1. **In your feature branch (checked-out)** Stash whatever you are working on (these will be changes since your last commit) These just go to a holding area. `git stash`